 3) Figure your tax from the table.

-With the reader in mind, review your text and consider the following:
+With the reader in mind, review your text and ask the following:

 A study found that learners of English as a second language need to know about 4,000 to 5,000 word families to understand everyday texts.
-This becomes more challenging when idiomatic expressions are included, which often require cultural context to comprehend.
-(Nation, 2006)
+This becomes more challenging when idiomatic expressions are included, which often require cultural context to comprehend. ( Nation, 2016 )

 6. Readers can’t figure out how to use your information or what it’s for.
 They see no benefit from reading it; or they find the action it calls for too difficult or unrealistic.
 To avoid these issues, clearly state its intent in the opening sentence or paragraph.
 Outline the benefits of reading your text.
 Include realistic calls-to-action and clearly explain what to do.